angular/material/README.md

 ## Usage

-At its current stage, use AngularJS Material Design at your own risk.
+In its current early state, use AngularJS Material Design at your own risk.
 APIs are changing rapidly.

-When [v0.0.1 is released], the project will be slightly more usable.
-But everything will always be subject to rapid change until the project is deemed 'ready'.
+When [v0.0.1 is released](https://github.com/angular/material/issues?milestone=2&state=open), the project will more usable.
+But everything is subject to rapid change until beta is ready.

-Nevertheless, if you wish to use AngularJS Material Design, here are the steps (what the dependencies are and how to use them will all change):
+Nevertheless, if you wish to use AngularJS Material Design, here are the steps (note that the dependencies are and how to use them will change soon):

 1. `gulp build`
 1. Include `jquery.js`